Pearson-Advance/edx-sga/docs/001-custom-features.md

 - Find the assignment and grade it.
 - After grading the assignment, it should not be necessary to approve the grade.
 - Go to the progress page, with the student user and check if the grade is assigned to the unit containing the SGA component.

+## Custom Storage Backend

+### Context

+The SGA Xblock in its upstream repository approaches the storage capability by relaying on the Django's default storage that is defined in the edx platform.
+There's also a feature where the storage backend to be used can be defined via platform settings.
+For our fork, this feature adds the capability to define a site-aware backend via site configurations.

+### Feature

+To define a desired backend, follow the following format by defining the storage class and its kwargs.
+As an example, below you will find the Site Configuration definition to use an AWS S3 bucket:

+"SGA_STORAGE_SETTINGS": {
+    "STORAGE_CLASS": "storages.backends.s3boto3.S3Boto3Storage",
+    "STORAGE_KWARGS": {
+        "access_key": "aws_access_key",
+        "secret_key": "aws_secret_key",
+        "bucket_name": "aws-bucket-name",
+        "region_name": "us-east-1"
+    }
+}

+Once it has been done, the SGA xblocks for the given site will manage the media objects with the defined storage backend.
+If no settings are defined, the Xblock would use the default Django storage.